The Application Process

 There are many sources of information about law schools.
 You can start with The Official Guide to Law Schools, published annually by the LSAC in collaboration with the American Bar Association.
 Within the Official Guide to Law Schools website, you are able to view ABA-approved law schools by state or region, in addition to searching law schools based on your UGPA and LSAT score.

 Another useful website is the American Bar Association Statistics webpage, which includes various law school data, including information about each school's entering class.

 At the beginning of November, University Career Services assists in organizing the Law School Fair.
 At the fair, representatives from more than 50 law schools around the US are available to speak with you about their law schools and answer any questions you have.
-As the fair approaches, information will be distributed via the pre-law advising listserv and on our UCS events webpage.
+As the fair approaches, information will posted on the UCS Career, Graduate Education, and Networking Events page.

-LSAC sponsors Law School Forums throughout the country.
+LSAC sponsors Law School Forums throughout the country and virtually.
 To find out more information about attending these forums, please visit https://www.lsac.org/lawschoolforums.

-Even if you are not applying early decision, we recommend that you submit your applications in as early as possible, usually within the fall semester by the end of December.
-Most law schools use a rolling admissions process and the sooner your application is in, the better chance you have to be admitted.
+Even if you are not applying early decision, we recommend that you submit your applications as early as possible, usually within the fall semester by the end of November.